Gaga: Group Any Gaussians via 3D-aware Memory Bank: Limitations and Failure Cases

-Though {\ourmethod} achieves state-of-the-art performance compared to existing works, there are a few limitations and future works.
+Though {\ourmethod} achieves SOTA performance compared to existing works, there are a few limitations and future work.
 First, the optimization process of identity encoding and the rest of the Gaussian parameters are independent, this is because we need to first train 3D Gaussians to acquire their spatial location for mask association.
 While this pipeline allows for the utilization of any pre-trained 3D Gaussians as input without the need to re-train the entire scene, it does require additional training steps.
 We aim to enable the joint processing of mask association and identity encoding training in future works.

 Secondly, artifacts may occur in the segmentation rendered by {\ourmethod} due to inherent inconsistency in the 2D segmentation.
-For example, an object might be depicted as two separate masks in the initial view but as one entire mask in subsequent views.
+For example, an object might be depicted as one mask in the initial view but as two separate masks in subsequent views.
 This ambiguity introduces challenges to our mask association process.
 Preprocessing steps such as dividing, merging, or reshaping the 2D segmentation masks could potentially resolve this issue and improve grouping results.

+We provide examples and analysis of failure cases in Fig.~\ref{fig:failure_cases}.
+We categorize them into two types: over-segmentation, where the method incorrectly creates separate groups for the same object, and under-segmentation, where distinct objects are incorrectly merged.
+Over-segmentation mainly arises when the 2D segmentation model splits one object into multiple parts, e.g., the wall in column 1, or when a large object yields limited Gaussian overlap across views, causing multiple masks to be assigned to the same object, e.g., columns 2 and 3.
+Under-segmentation mainly occurs when the Gaussians associated with one mask mistakenly include objects behind it.
+A dynamic reassignment mechanism or soft-clustering strategy may help alleviate these issues and is a promising direction for future work.